gitter-badger/How-to-start-a-career-in-web-development/README.md

-# How to start a career in web development
+# How to start a career in web development in Ireland

 You are passionate about the web, you want to work on making websites but there are tons of things to learn and to do and you don't know what to start with?
 Let us help you a little bit and give you a shortcut!